 In addition to this, a study in 2012 found that it's very unlikely for users to build a tolerance to CBD.
 Therefore, there's no need for increased doses over time.
 Furthermore, addiction is rather uncommon, making it a safer option than opioids.

-More studies could help establish whether or not CBD can actually help with chronic pain.
-It could also help to demonstrate how much CBD people should take for chronic pain, and completely revolutionise accurate dosing.
+More studies could help establish whether or not CBD Oil can actually help with chronic pain.
+It could also help to demonstrate how much Cannabidiol people should take for chronic pain, and completely revolutionise accurate dosing.

 There are multiple ways to consume CBD.
 We'd recommend opting for CBD capsules.
 You could also try edibles, such as CBD gummies, or adding some CBD oil to your morning coffee.